 John Dennis Fitzgerald didn’t consider himself an author until he published his first book Papa Married a Mormon.
-For years before its publication he had written hundreds of stories for magazines and penny dreadfuls.
-No matter how hard he tried, a book of his own eluded him.
+Forty years of publishing hundreds of stories for magazines and penny dreadfuls, didn’t qualify him in his mind.

-In 1955, all that changed.
-Prentice Hall Publishing unleashed John’s western family saga.
-A year later it would be listed as a publishing house best seller.
+November 1955, all that changed.
+Prentice Hall Publishing released John’s western family saga.
+Within the year it became a publishing house bestseller.

 Mamma’s Boarding House begins where Papa Married a Mormon ended.
 The family has grown up.
 They are all busy now choosing careers, pursuing higher education, and getting married.
 New family members grace the pages of the book.
 While old familiar ones shepherd the story forward.

 Fitzgerald’s love for Utah’s history is not lost in this book.
 Readers are privileged to enjoy the annual Pioneer Day celebration.
-They also watch as the final outlaws from the territory meet their fate.
-Near the end of the story Uncle Will tells of the historic silver find that led to the establishment of Silver Reef, one of Utah’s most famous mining towns.
+Watch as outlaws from the territory meet their fate.
 The story closes tenderly allowing the reader to savor the memories of the Old West.

 Book 3 – Series Complete

 Uncle Will and the Fitzgerald Curse, was the third book in the series.
-Set around Pre-Civil War America, this unique story is the history of William Dennis Fitzgerald of Pennsylvania.
-Will is a bright but impatient youth whose enthusiasm drives him to seek a life out West.
-Far from his strident Catholic home.
+Set in Pre-Civil War America, this unique story is the history of William Dennis Fitzgerald of Pennsylvania.
+Will is a bright but impatient youth whose enthusiasm drives him to seek in the West.
+Far from his strident Catholic upbringing.

 Young, angry, and impetuous, Will sets off across America towards his dreams.
 Along the way he becomes the sophisticated saloon owner of the White Horse Saloon in Silverlode, Utah.
 Inwardly missing some of the true joys in life, Will finds through his brother, Tom and his family, a healing he had been searching for since his childhood.